LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

 * Global functions

 Note the following:
 * During the import, the association of domains, intents, and entities are maintained.
+However, only [prebuilt domains](intent-builder-overview.html#prebuilt-domains) are included in the import.
+If an associated domain doesn't exist within your organization or it isn't a prebuilt domain, you'll need to add it manually.
 * If you import a dialog that uses a knowledge base integration, and that knowledge base is owned by another bot developer and isn't public, you can still use the integration in the bot, but you can't view or edit that knowledge base in the Knowledge Base application.

 After you import a dialog template into a destination bot, it becomes a normal dialog within the bot, and it functions as if you had created the dialog from scratch.